vinlok/vinlok.github.io/_posts/2019-03-27-Elixir-Tools.md

 ```

 ### iex : (IEx shell)
+- iex -S mix : To start a shell
 - note: the first line in the iex shows that elixir runs on top of erlang vm
 - Exit from shell: ctrl + c and then a
 - Getting help: h() .
 Here you are calling a funtion h with no variables.
 This funtion will retrun :ok
 - pwd()
 - cd ".." or cd "/user/vinlok/" (note, you need to provide the path in quotes)
 - ls()
+- To recompile, just use the command : Recompile